ISIAQ By-LawsAdopted February 2012

 (2) The form and content of the ballot, the accompanying voting instructions (vote to be returned electronically, unless no email is available for the member, whereupon a letter ballot shall be sent with return envelopes for submittal) shall be as the scrutinizers consider will best ensure the secrecy of their votes.

 Section 11 Return of ballots

-Every voter shall send his or her ballot electronically (or enclose his or her ballot in the envelope or envelopes if no email is available) provided in accordance with the voting instructions and deliver it (or send it by mail) to the office of the President so that it will be received thereat on or before the thirtieth day prior to the next annual general meeting.
+Every voter shall submit his or her ballot electronically (or enclose his or her ballot in the envelope or envelopes if no email is available) provided in accordance with the voting instructions and deliver it (or send it by mail) to the Secretariat so that it will be received thereat on or before the thirtieth day prior to the next Annual General Meeting.